AztecProtocol/aztec-packages/yarn-project/sequencer-client/README.md

 ## Development

-Start by running `bootstrap` in the project root.
+Start by running `bootstrap.sh` in the project root.

 To build the package, run `yarn build` in the root.